jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 Flink statements have dependencies, so it is important to use shift_left to manage those dependencies:

-* Run after new table are created
+* Run after new tables are created
   ```sh
   shift_left table build-inventory
   ```